kaynmay/fourSeasons.pde/README.md

-Two other people worked on this project.
+Two other students worked on this project.
 I was responsible for creating the background images, creating the animation objects, and coding the animations.